Devographics/StateOfJS-legacy/README.md

 ## Development

-If you're in a hurry, you can run `make`, it will list all the available commands used to work on the project.
+If you're in a hurry, you can run `make`.
+It will list all the available commands used to work on the project.

 ### Requirements